 Depreciation of Rental Merchandise.
 Depreciation of rental merchandise is included in the cost of rentals and fees on our statement of earnings.
 Generally, we depreciate our rental merchandise using the income forecasting method.
 Under the income forecasting method, merchandise held for rent is not depreciated and merchandise on rent is depreciated in the proportion of rents received to total rents provided in the rental contract, which is an activity-based method similar to the units of production method.
 Effective January 1, 2013, we depreciate merchandise (including computers and tablets) that is held for rent for at least 180 consecutive days using the straight-line method over a period generally not to exceed 18 months.
-Prior to January 1, 2013, merchandise held for rent (except for computers and tablets) that was at least 270 days old and held for rent for 180 consecutive days, was depreciated using the straight-line method over a period generally not to exceed an aggregate depreciation period of 30 months.
-This change is not expected to have a significant impact on cost of revenues, gross profit, net earnings or earnings per share.
+Prior to January 1, 2013, merchandise held for rent (except for computers and tablets) that was at least 270 days old and held for rent for 180 consecutive days, was depreciated using the straight-line method over a period generally not to exceed 20 months.
+Prior to January 1, 2013, the straight-line method was used for computers and tablets that were 24 months old or older and which had become idle over a period of at least six months, generally not to exceed an aggregate depreciation period of 30 months.
+This change has not had a significant impact on cost of revenues, gross profit, net earnings or earnings per share.